gquintanaorti/kernel_regression_of_3d_shapes/README.md

 Both variants can be found in the `mdl_kernel_regression_in_shape_space.R` file.

+The code supplied do not require any installation if you just want to use the basic code.
+If you want to use the accelerated code, a basic installation is required.
+It is described below.

 ### Details of the basic code:

 The header of the main method that implements the kernel regression